 The scenes involved in the reunion theme were also faulty in one way or another.
 The biggest trouble with this theme is that there really wasn’t much doubt involved that relationships would return to a healthy new norm in this friendship-happy series, and the payoffs tended to be weak or strained.
 “My friends are my power” took place after Sora’s friends had abandoned him and only just then reunited with him, which makes the scene work, but this tension is lost in KH2’s reunion theme.
 The Disney reunions in KH2 were incredibly weak.
 The 100 Acre Wood sequence, otherwise our Disney front-runner, ended arbitrarily.
 Riku, Sora and Kairi’s relationship rarely felt like it was ever distant (it’s hard to worry if someone still cares for you if they, like Riku or Kairi, have been showing gestures or making efforts to care about you across the entire story!).
 The only tension left in this theme was whether or not Sora would accept Riku in his new form, to which I’d say: of course he would!

 But here’s the funny thing.
 If I want to figure out how to clarify the developer’s original intent, I have to put myself in the developers’ point of view.
 So I did my best: I tried to imagine the Riku plotline is still a mystery, I tried to imagine that there have been multiple examples of reunion after a long period of separation that have ended in a number of different ways.
 I tried to imagine a Kingdom Hearts 2 that had gradually approached Hayner’s idea of adulthood, where people can’t always be together but they try to make the best of the time they still have.
 And in doing that, I realized that, in my opinion, there are very few problems with Sora’s crying reunion with Riku!
 Look at him: Sora doesn’t care about the long period of change, which brought Riku so close to the ultimate darkness!
 He accepts his friend the same as ever!
-It’s a wonderful capper to what should have been a wonderful set of ideas, themes and buildup.
+Like KH1 approaching “Is any of this for real or not” with a cliche flip to surprise us with yes, Hayner’s trusim about adults have to split up is greeted with a surprise no. It’s a wonderful capper to what should have been a wonderful set of ideas, themes and buildup.
 I wouldn’t replace it for the world.

 The problem isn’t with the scene, it’s with the scene’s context.